DavidTorpey/davidtorpey.github.io/_posts/2021-06-11-vision-transformer.markdown

 structure of images is added into the modelling process of ViT is when higher resolution images are fed in.
-In this case, the effective sequence length is longer for the same patch size, at which point the positional embeddings may not be as meaningful as for shorter image patch sequence.
+In this case, the effective sequence length is longer for the same patch size, at which point the positional embeddings may not be as meaningful as for shorter image patch sequences.
 Thus, 2D interpolation of the positional embeddings is performed, according to their location in the original image.

 The results of ViT are interesting.
 Due to the lack of strong, but beneficial inductive biases of CNNs, the ViT does not perform well when the amount of data is not large enough.
-Only when the scale of the data is, frankly, ridiculous (300M images), does the ViT standard outperforming ResNet-like architectures.
+Only when the scale of the data is, frankly, ridiculous (300M images), does the ViT start outperforming ResNet-like architectures.
 At smaller scales, the ViT is not as competitive, but does take far fewer computational resources to train to achieve the same accuracy as the state-of-the-art CNNs.

-Interestly, even without the manual injection of image-specific prior, the ViT model still learns surprising things during training.
+Interestly, even without the manual injection of image-specific priors, the ViT model still learns surprising things during training.
 For example, the linear projection (to embed the patches into the initial latent space), learns filters that are surprisingly similar to those usually learned by CNNs (see below).